 Farm-sourced food, craft beverages, and desserts—what more could you ask for?
-With 27 establishments participating in the Central New York Food and Beverage Trail, you’ll explore Madison County one taste at a time.
+With 50 establishments participating in the Central New York Food and Beverage Trail, you’ll explore Madison County one taste at a time.
 Start your day with a coffee and a freshly baked cinnamon bun from HipStir Cafe in Oneida.
 Next, enjoy a farm-to-table meal at Madison Bistro in Wampsville, followed by a refreshing beer at Good Nature Farm Brewery & Tap Room in Hamilton or Erie Canal Brewing Company (pictured) in Canastota.
-Let the participating location know you’re stopping by as part of the trail for a chance to discover active discounts and giveaways!

 Lake Erie Wine Country (Chautauqua-Allegheny)